Kim Zolciak’s Husband Kroy Biermann Reacts To Atlanta Falcons’ Super Bowl Appearance

 — WWE_News (@_WWE__News_) December 28, 2016

-Zolciak did reply to some of her followers, sharing that her husband still has a great relationship with the players and that they became family over the years they played together.
+Zolciak replied to some of her followers, sharing that her husband still has a great relationship with the players and that they became family over the years they played together.
 In other words, he isn’t completely out of the inner circle just because his contract is done.
 But Kim Zolciak revealed that she does wish that her husband still played for the Falcons.

 “Me too but we are so excited for them!
 They will always be Kroys brothers,” Kim Zolciak replied to the person, to which another person added, “I said the same thing!
 Kroy SHOULD be going to the Super Bowl wuth the Falcons!
 He SOOO deserves to be there!”

 What do you think of Kim Zolciak and her husband sharing their joy and congratulations on social media after learning that the Atlanta Falcons made it to the Super Bowl?
-Do you think the team should resign Kroy next season?
+Do you think the team should re-sign Kroy next season?

 [Featured Image by Scott Cunningham/Getty Images]